i82gaarj/tiktok-live-downloader/README.md

 - [ ] Improve the logging system.
 - [ ] Make some options configurable in another config file.
 - [ ] Allow authentication so the user can download streams from private accounts.
-- [ ] Allow using proxies to bypass login restrictions in some countries.
+- [ ] Allow using proxies to bypass login restrictions if needed.

 ## Legal
 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.
 Use at your own risk.